 The Football Association (FA) – the game’s governing body in England, formed in 1863 and the oldest football association in the world.
-Input Media has been The FA’s production partner since 2008.
+Gravity Media – then branded Input Media – has been The FA’s production partner since 2008.

 In 2012, The FA wished to ensure its video archive was preserved for future generations and future-proofed against advances in broadcast technology and digital formats.

 We created a digital archive solution to support The FA’s migration from tape to digital formats.
 The solution also allows simultaneous remote access to the secure archived content via a web browser.

 Behind this serviced solution lies EVS – the dominant technology for sports and live production broadcasts worldwide.
 Gravity Media chose to install the premium EVS system, the Media Archive Director, as it had been designed with sport production in mind, and is used by some of the world’s top broadcasters and federations, including UEFA, FIFA and Al-Jazeera.

 The difference in the way our EVS system was configured is that it was custom-built as a shared, serviced-based solution, meaning the cost of entry for The FA to this premium product was significantly reduced.